microsoft/subseasonal_toolkit/README.md

 + macOS Monterey 12.6.3 with Python 3.9.12
 + Linux CentOS 7 with Python 3.7.9

+Data to train and evaluate models is made available through the [`subseasonal_data`](https://github.com/microsoft/subseasonal_data) package.
+To download data through this package, you will need to have the Azure Storage CLI [azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy) installed on your machine.

 A complete list of Python dependencies can be found in `setup.cfg`; these dependencies are required upon installation.

 ## Getting Started